-Aluminium Bi-folding Doors are becoming more and more popular because of how they open up the indoors to the outdoors with their wide, unrestricted openings and slick smooth action.
-Bi-folding Doors are a genuine long-life product due to the robust profile, which has been designed to give strength and durability to ensure a structurally reliable performance over a lifetime of use.
+Bi-folding Doors are becoming more and more popular because of how they open up the indoors to the outdoors with their wide, unrestricted openings and slick smooth action.
+Aluminium bi-folding Doors are a genuine long-life product due to the robust profile, which has been designed to give strength and durability to ensure a structurally reliable performance over a lifetime of use.

 If you’re looking to keep the cost down by installing the Bi-folding Door yourself, we’ve put together a step by step guide which may help you along the way.
+They may seem more complex to fit than, say, a patio door, but it is very much possible with enough time and patience.

 Step 1: Make sure you fully clean the aperture before fitting the frame.
 Where the frame is going to sit on the base, the sill or the brickwork, you can bed the base of the frame onto some silicone for a much more adequate seal.
 Packers can be used for expansion when fitting the frame.